Have you ever lost it with your child over something and not understood why?

 During this healing time of listening, you might cry, rage, sweat, laugh, shiver or say things that you needed to say at the time of the original experience.

-You might also need to simply sit with the experience and share it with your listener, without words or by describing it.
+You might also need to simply sit with the experience and share it with your listener, without words and without describing it.

-Do that until you can welcome better messages, the things you needed to hear at that time.
+Do that until you can welcome better responses, the things you needed to hear at that time.
 Things like:

 - It wasn’t your fault